-Description of topic and its relevance Implementation of initiatives geared towards optimising the use of energy resources and reducing consumption, e.g., through energy optimisation processes based on the recovery of heat generated by industrial facilities.
+Implementation of initiatives geared towards optimising the use of energy resources and reducing consumption, e.g., through energy optimisation processes based on the recovery of heat generated by industrial facilities.

 The steel industry and downstream processes are highly energy intensives.
 Commitments to reducing consumption and replace fossil fuels with other renewable and sustainable sources make this issue of great interest to the Group.

-Scope of the topic Electricity and other energy sources have a local reach that is managed and supervised by the Energy Manager, who works with the staff involved in the production processes.
+Electricity and other energy sources have a local reach that is managed and supervised by the Energy Manager, who works with the staff involved in the production processes.

-Energy efficiency affects all Group companies, but the most significant impacts in terms of consumption and energy efficiency, in absolute terms, are attributable to the two steel mills.
+Energy efficiency affects all Group companies, but the most significant impact in terms of consumption and energy efficiency, in absolute terms, are attributable to the two steel mills.